About Greater Yuma Port Authority

 and support multi-modal transportation and trade opportunities to enhance economic development in the Greater Yuma area.

-The Greater Yuma Port Authority, Inc. (GYPA), established September 18, 2000, is a nonprofit corporation.
+The Greater Yuma Port Authority, Inc. (GYPA), established September 18, 2000, it is a nonprofit corporation.
 GYPA was created as a cooperative regional effort of government entities (Members), within the Yuma County region for the sole purpose of promoting and developing the new port district and to ensure the economic wellness of the Yuma County region.

-San Luis II
+San Luis II Commercial Port

 The existing San Luis Port of Entry in San Luis, Arizona, was designed in the early 1980's and completed in 1984.
 The Port made improvements in 1991 by adding dock space and security.

 San Luis II has the capabilities to off load 25 tractor trailers before running out of dock space in the old commercial crossing at San Luis I they could only off load 2 tractor trailers before running out of dock space.